-- Parents/volunteers are asked to read any briefing information which relates to the trip. - Parents/volunteers should not leave their group/class at any time without notifying the teacher. - Parents should not interfere with their own child's social interaction with their group and friends or their child's independence. - Parents/volunteers who experience any difficulties with a pupil in their group should inform the class teacher as soon as possible. - Parents/volunteers who are not DBS checked cannot take pupils to the toilets or take charge of a group. - Parents who have not been invited as designated volunteers on a trip cannot join the group without the prior agreement of the group leader.
-This would contravene the risk assessment which has been agreed for the visit.

-When walking in public places parents should encourage pupils to walk in twos rather than a group.
+- Parents/volunteers are asked to read any briefing information which relates to the visit. - Parents/volunteers should not leave their group/class at any time without notifying the teacher. - Parents should not interfere with their own child's social interaction with their group and friends or their child's independence. - Parents/volunteers who experience any difficulties with a pupil in their group should inform the class teacher as soon as possible. - Parent/volunteers who are not DBS checked cannot take pupils to the toilets or take charge of a group. - Parents who have not been invited as designated volunteer on a visit cannot join the group.
+This would contravene the risk assessment which has been agreed for the visit. - When walking in public places parents should encourage pupils to walk in twos rather than a group.